About the Georgina Sweet Fellowship

 - Georgina Binns of the School of Biological Sciences at Macquarie University, whose research on moths is focused on variations in the warning signals of the Australian day-flying moth, Amata nigriceps.

-Applications are currently closed and will re-open in 2023.
+Applications are currently open for 2023.

 For current information on criteria and conditions, go to the Guidelines.
 It is essential that you read these Guidelines before attempting to begin your Application.Application Guidelines